 Emphasis on bacterial indicator reduction, which is a common regulatory requirement worldwide, can mask the low reduction of pathogens in treatment plants with disinfection and tertiary processes.
-The results from the study of Kitajima et al. (2014a) (previously summarized in Figures 8 and 9) are illustrative on this point and are shown in the following table:
+The results from the study of Kitajima et al. (2014a) (previously summarized in Figures 8 and 9) are illustrative on this point and are shown in the following Table X:

 The information above shows the two treatment plants (employing activated sludge and trickling filters) in Arizona (U.S.) met their discharge requirements for BOD and TSS and chlorinated the final effluent to meet E. coli regulations.
 However, they never monitored for protozoan (oo)cyst pathogens in the final effluent (Kitajima et al., 2014a) and one can see from the information above the log10 reduction of protozoan (oo)cyst pathogens is not near that what was observed for E. coli.
 With the exception of the activated sludge plant with ultrafiltration in Table 8 (shown in Figure 18), every other mechanical system, including activated sludge and trickling filters with disinfection, and activated sludge with disinfection and various tertiary processes (coagulation/flocculation/sedimentation/sand filtration), had measurable concentrations of pathogens in the final effluent.
 While effluent concentrations in developed countries may often be low, this is not the case in developing countries where they can be quite high, even in a well-functioning plant, as shown in the study in Tunisia by Ben Ayed et al. (2009) (previously summarized in Figure 6).